 A Look at the Research

 The development of self-affirmation theory has led to neuroscientific research aimed at investigating whether we can see any changes in the brain when we self-affirm in positive ways.
-There is MRI evidence suggesting that certain neural pathways are increased when people practice self-affirmation tasks (Cascio et al., 2016).
+MRI studies have shown that certain neural pathways are activated when people practice self-affirmation tasks (Cascio et al., 2016).
 These results suggest that when we choose to practice positive affirmations, we’re better able to view “otherwise-threatening information as more self-relevant and valuable” (2015: 1979).

 Benefits of Daily Affirmations